-The Grayson College Writing Center offers a variety of services to students including professional writhing tutoring, computer resources, and color printing.
-Currently, students can receive tutoring for a range of writing related skills and projects, including understanding grammar, using punctuation, documenting sources, writing thesis statements, revising essays, formatting documents, analyzing job application materials, preparing oral presentations, outlining ideas, brainstorming, writing scholarship essays, and so much more.
-We help with all courses involving writing and with students of all skill levels and at whatever stage of the project they may be at, just getting started or final polishing.
-We also offer online tutoring through email response at writingcenter@grayson.edu.
-Our email services is particularly helpful for distance learning and dual credit students off campus but is available to all students.
+The Writing Center offers a variety of services to students including professional writing tutoring, computer resources, and color printing.
+Currently, students can receive tutoring for a range of writing related skills and projects, including understanding grammar, using punctuation, documenting sources, writing thesis statements, revising essays, formatting documents, analyzing job application materials, preparing oral presentations, outlining ideas, brainstorming, writing scholarship essays, etc. The Center helps with all courses involving writing and with students of all skill levels no matter the phase of the project-- just getting started or final polishing.
+Online tutoring through the online submission form on the webpage is also available.
+Email services are particularly helpful for distance learning and dual credit students off campus but are available to all students.